leonidrakitin/Own-ORM/README.md

     MY OWN SIMPLE ORM [Java 8, MySQL 5.0.8]

 ## ANNOTATION MAPPING
-### @interface Table (String name default "default")

     @RetentionPolicy.RUNTIME
     @ElementType.FIELD
+### @interface Table ()
+    String name default "default"
 The @Table annotation can have an optional name argument which specifies the table name.
 If not specified, the class name with normalized case is used by default.

-### @Column (String type default "int", int size default "11")
     @RetentionPolicy.RUNTIME
     @ElementType.FIELD
+### @Column ()
+    boolean primary default false,
+    String type default "int",
+    int size default "11"

-The @Column annotation can have an optional type and size arguments which specifies the column propetries.
+The @Column annotation can have an optional primary, type and size arguments which specifies the column propetries.
 If not specified, the class name with normalized case is used by default.

 ## Main methods
 ###### private static void createTable() throws SQLException